strimzi/strimzi-kafka-operator/topic-controller/README.md

 * `name` The name of the topic.
 If this is absent the name of the ConfigMap itself is used.
 * `partitions` The number of partitions of the Kafka topic.
 This can be increased, but not decreased.
 * `replicas` The number of replicas of the Kafka topic.
-* `config` A multiline string in YAML format representing the topic configuration.
+* `config` A string in JSON format representing the topic configuration.

 ## Reconciliation